Research Training Program Scholarships

 5.6.1 All candidates including those in receipt of RTP scholarships will be entitled to supervisory arrangements as detailed in the University’s Higher Degree Research Supervision Policy.
 Candidates may consult the Macquarie University Research Hub for suitable supervisors and research specialisations.

 5.6.2 All candidates including those in receipt of RTP scholarships will be entitled to support towards the infrastructure required for their project as determined by the Faculty in which they are enrolled.
-Research facilities and infrastructure available in the University’s Research Centres and Faculties include those available in the: Faculty of Arts, Faculty of Business and Economics, Faculty of Human Sciences, Faculty of Medicine and Health Sciences, and Faculty of Science and Engineering
+Research facilities and infrastructure available in the University’s Research Centres and Faculties include those available in the: Faculty of Arts, Macquarie Business School, Faculty of Human Sciences, Faculty of Medicine and Health Sciences, and Faculty of Science and Engineering

 5.7 Grievances and Review